Richard Ashcroft: "Bittersweet Symphony" legal dispute

-Controversy exists over the Verve's biggest hit, "Bitter Sweet Symphony", on which Ashcroft is the sole band member to share a co-writing credit.
-The song uses a sample of Andrew Oldham Orchestra's recording of The Rolling Stones' 1965 song "The Last Time".
-The Verve had negotiated this legally; however, the Rolling Stones' record company successfully sued and argued that they had used "too much."
-The Verve was subsequently forced to give ABKCO 100 percent of the royalties from "Bitter Sweet Symphony", and Mick Jagger and Keith Richards were given songwriting credits along with Ashcroft.
-On 23 May 2019, Ashcroft announced that Jagger and Richards had signed over the rights to him.
-He now has sole writing credit, and will receive all future royalties.
+A legal dispute was held over Ashcroft's song "Bitter Sweet Symphony" from the Verve's album Urban Hymns, a song on which he was the sole band member to share a co-writing credit.
+The song uses a sample of Andrew Oldham Orchestra's recording of the Rolling Stones' 1965 song "The Last Time".
+The Verve had negotiated this legally, but the Rolling Stones' record company successfully sued and argued that they had used "too much".
+The Verve were subsequently forced to give ABKCO 100 percent of the royalties from "Bitter Sweet Symphony", and Mick Jagger and Keith Richards were given songwriting credits along with Ashcroft.
+Against Ashcroft's wishes, the song was used in a commercial advertisement; from this he received $175,000, but donated it all to charity despite it being the only revenue he had ever received from the song.
+On 23 May 2019, Ashcroft announced that Jagger and Richards had signed over the rights to him, giving him sole writing credit and all subsequent royalties.